foundriesio/docs/source/reference-manual/factory/sboms.rst

 Yocto Project Artifacts
 ^^^^^^^^^^^^^^^^^^^^^^^

-Yocto builds a comprehensive SPDX per image type.
+The Yocto Project builds a comprehensive SPDX per image type.
-For example, ``lmp-factory-image-intel-corei7-64.spdx.tar.zst``.
-This includes an SPDX file for every package included in the build.
+For example, ``lmp-factory-image-intel-corei7-64.spdx.tar.zst`` includes an SPDX file for every package included in the build.

 Syft Artifacts
 ^^^^^^^^^^^^^^